 Associate Professor David H. Goodwin, Chair

-Professor Tod A. Frolking; Associate Professor David C. Greene; Assistant Professor Erik W. Klemetti; Assistant Professor Kate E. Tierney; Academic Administrative Assistant Jude Hall
+Professor Tod A. Frolking, David C. Greene; Associate Professor Erik W. Klemetti; Assistant Professor Kate E. Tierney; Academic Administrative Assistant Jude Hall

 Departmental Guidelines and Goals